-Spend an afternoon strolling the hilly Buda where you will find Buda Castle, Fisherman’s Bastion, and beautiful Matthias Church all on Castle Hill.
-You can either hike up the hill or take the funicular all the way to the top.
-For those who like museums, Budapest History Museum and Hungarian National Gallery are on Castile Hill as well.
+Spend an afternoon strolling the hilly Buda where you find Buda Castle, Fisherman’s Bastion, and beautiful Matthias Church on Castle Hill.
+You can either hike up the hill or take the funicular to the top.
+For those who like museums, Budapest History Museum and Hungarian National Gallery are also on Castile Hill.

 District V Inner City

-Or you want to experience the Danube River by cruising down the river in a Danube River Cruise.
-Many tour companies have tours going up and down the Danube throughout the day.
-I heard the views during the evening is the best.
+Or experience the Danube River by cruising on a Danube River Cruise.
+The 1-hour tour cruises down the Danube during the evening and includes a welcome drink.

 District VI + City Park

-As one of Hungary’s World’s Heritage sites, Városliget (City Park) has a lot to see and do.
-You are first immediately greeted by Hősök Tere (Hero’s Square), which is the largest and most impressive square in the city.
+As one of Hungary’s World Heritage sites, Városliget (City Park) has a lot to see and do.
+You are immediately greeted by Hősök Tere (Hero’s Square), the city’s largest and most impressive square.
 And immediately around the vicinity of Hero’s Square, take in some culture at the Museum of Fine Arts and Kunsthalle (Hall of Art).
 Walking further in, you will find Vajdahunyad Castle, a romantic castle by the boating lake.
 And Széchenyi Thermal Bath is also in the park as well.